cellml/libcellml/docs/theory/theory_ode_solutions.rst

 where the gradients of each variable are given by evaluating the current value of the appropriate gradient function, :math:`f(t_k, x_k,...)`.
-It is the evaluation of these *gradient functions* which determine the nature of the physical situation represented by the model.
+It is the evaluation of these *gradient functions* which defines the nature of the physical situation represented by the model.

+In the files